-- ii.
-If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible. - b.
-Methods for Remediation/Fixing Individual Problems i.
+ii.
+If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.

+- i.
 Describe the State's method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
 In addition, provide information on the methods used by the State to document these items.
 Remediating and fixing individual/systemic problems are the shared responsibility of the State Agency's Continuing Care for Persons with Special Needs Branch and the Division of Quality and Health Outcomes.
 When an issue is identified to represent individual or systemic problems (i.e. data from audits and monitoring visits, etc.) a systemic approach is employed.
 Remediation activity occurs primarily through the performance of formal discovery activities as discovery/remediation tool which is shared with DDS.
 This tool includes a description of the issue identified, specific timelines for needed remediation to address any issues identified.
 Additionally, DHCF and DDS hold weekly teleconference calls and monthly quality management committee meetings to address individual and systemic problems.
-DDS is required to submit status of remedial action until they are fully addressed and DHCF will follow up on the implementation through random visits.
+DDS is required to submit status of remedial action until they are fully addressed and DHCF will follow up on the implementation through random visits. - ii.
+Remediation Data Aggregation

-ii.
-Remediation Data Aggregation Remediation_related Data Aggregation and Analysis (including trand id
+Remediation-related Data Aggregation and A Analysis (including trend identification)

-Responsible Party (check each that applies): Frequency of data aggregation and analysis (check each that applies):
+Responsible Party (check each that applies): Frequency of data aggregation and analysis(check each that applies):

 State Medicaid Agency Weekly

 Operating Agency Monthly

-Sub-State Entity Quarterly
+✓ Sub-State Entity V Quarterly

-Other Specify: Annually
+Control of the second Annually

 Continuously and Ongoing

-Other Specify: For state Medicaid Agency, frequency of data collection is quarterly.
+✓ Other Specify: For state Medicaid Agency, frequency of data collection is quarterly.